HikkaV/DS-ML-Courses/docs/exploratory_data_analysis.rst

 *"Asking the right questions is what separate Data Scientists that know ‘why’ from folks that only know what (tools and technologies)."* - Kayode Ayankoya

-| To be affective Exploratory Data Analysis should target specific aims in form of questions / hypothesis rised by Data Scientists.
+| To be effective Exploratory Data Analysis should target specific aims in form of questions / hypothesis raised by Data Scientists.

 Description of assignment
 =========================